Some landed property owners flouting rules by using PUB water in garden sprinklers

 The regulation requires anyone using sprinklers to water their landscapes to have their own source of water - from harvested rainwater or ponds, for example - unless they have permission to tap on PUB supplies.
 PUB told Channel NewsAsia this clause has been in the Public Utilities (Water Supply) Regulations since the 1970s.

-The rule is known among golf courses: Those that responded to Channel NewsAsia's queries said they water their fairways and greens using harvested water.
+The rule is known among golf course operators: Those that responded to Channel NewsAsia's queries said they water their fairways and greens using harvested water.

 But according to two landscape and irrigation specialists, both of which are major players in the market, some owners of landed properties are flouting the rule due to the costs of using harvested water.